OWASP/wstg/document/4-Web_Application_Security_Testing/04-Authentication_Testing/04-Testing_for_Bypassing_Authentication_Schema.md

 - In the development phase errors can include the incorrect implementation of input validation functionality or not following the security best practices for the specific language.
 - In the application deployment phase, there may be issues during the application setup (installation and configuration activities) due to a lack in required technical skills or due to the lack of good documentation.

+## Test Objectives

+- Ensure that authentication is applied across all services that require it.

 ## How to Test

 ### Black-Box Testing